nashville-software-school/bangazon-inc/book-3-workforce/chapters/STUDENT_EXERCISES_WEBAPP.md

 ## Displaying a List of Cohorts

-Your first task for this exercise is to start a new Visual Studio Web Application (MVC) project named `StudentExercisesMVC`.
+Open up your `StudentExercisesMVC` web app.
 Then make a controller and corresponding Razor templates in order to manage the cohorts for your database.

 Use scaffolding to...